How Long Will It Take a Roofing Company to Install My New Roof?

-On a 1600 square foot residential roofing, common roofing materials, such as asphalt roof shingles will require 2–3 days to install.
+On a 1,600 square foot residential home, going with common roofing materials like asphalt roof shingles will require 2–3 days to install.
 Whether we are installing a new residential roofing or replacing an existing one, we must consider the following factors that will affect the time it takes to complete the job.

 - Smaller houses take less time

 If you live in a small, modern house with a moderately sloped roof, your roof replacement may be completed in a single day.
 That is, of course, providing there are no weather delays and that goods are delivered before the crew arrives.

 When it comes residential roofing, a roofing crew must first remove the old roof, inspect the sub-roofing for damage, and then install the new roof shingles.
 And if the sub-roofing is damaged, that means more work, more roofing materials, and more time to complete the project.
 So, while it is possible to re-roof a home in a single day, be aware that issues may occur, extending the amount of work required.

 - Roofs with steep slopes take longer to install

 While we adore vintage-style residences like A-frames, Colonials, and Cape Cods, many have roofs that are more difficult to replace due to their steep pitch and extreme height.
 The higher and steeper your roof, the longer it will take for roofing companies to complete the job.

 As we prioritize the safety of our employees and want to ensure that you have the best roof possible, it's important to note that if you have a property with a sloping, tall roof, expect your installation to take two to seven days.
 That is because roofers will require more roofing materials, but it is also because workers will have to move more slowly to stay safe and will frequently need more equipment to do so.

 - Roof replacement is complicated with older roofs